AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 }
 ```

-It would be naive of me to believe that this will completley solve the issue for everyones Magento setup.
+It would be naive of me to believe that this will completely solve the issue for everyones Magento setup.
 If it does not work for you then I recommend you

 1. Implement the logic mentioned in the [ Debugging the Issue](#debugging-the-issue) section.
 2. Wait for some log data to appear.